 In Broad Street, you’ll find mostly duty free items and designer brands, but there are also some local fashions and specialty stores for you to visit along the way.

-Broad Street is home to one of the Cave Shepherd stores with a wide selection of duty free items like designer perfume and cosmetics, cameras and electronics, liquor, cigars, sportswear and beachwear, local music and top quality souvenirs.
+Broad Street is home to one of the Cave Shepherd stores with a wide selection of duty-free items like designer perfume and cosmetics, cameras and electronics, liquor, cigars, sportswear and beachwear, local music and top quality souvenirs.

 Almost directly opposite Cave Shepherd is Collin’s Pharmacy selling everything from body care products, to hair care, prescription medication, and even snacks!
-Along Broad Street, you’ll also find several top quality jewellers that we recommend:
+Along Broad Street, you’ll also find several top quality jewelers that we recommend:

 Swan Street and Surrounds

 Swan Street is a ‘pedestrian only’ strip that runs parallel to Broad Street.

 It’s a great place to pick up local bargains from the stores and vendors lining the entire stretch of the street.
 With more of a market style atmosphere, you will find clothes, market produce, shoes, CDs and DVDs, natural juices, fake designer sunglasses, belts, and hats, just to name a few.

 We also suggest you take a walk through the surrounding laneways to pick up a variety of shopping bargains you won’t find anywhere else!